Water Damage: Your Vinyl Deck’s Worst Nightmare

 Protection the Key for Long-Lasting Vinyl Decks

 Your home is protected from water damage in a few different ways.
 You have a roofing surface that directs water of your home and into gutters, which direct the water away from your home.
 You also have siding on your home to keep water away from the walls of your home, and underneath you have some type of waterproof barrier.
-Decks are similar and they also make use of these waterproofing methods that already are implemented – as long as the deck is installed correctly.
+Decks are similar and they also make use of these waterproofing methods that already are implemented.
+Of course, this is as long as the deck and waterproof membrane is installed correctly.

 Next Comes the Vinyl Deck’s Surface

-The primary advantage of vinyl decking is that it creates a waterproof barrier between the water on your deck and the wood surface underneath.
-Unlike wood decks, this means you don’t need to conduct annual maintenance to stain or seal the deck, or worry much about the wood underneath your deck (posts and beams) as long as the vinyl deck surface has been installed correctly.
+The primary advantage of waterproof vinyl deck surfaces is that it creates a waterproof barrier between the water on your deck and the wood or other surfaces underneath.
+Unlike wood decks, this means you don’t need to conduct annual maintenance to stain or seal the deck.
+You also don’t need to worry much about the wood underneath your deck (posts and beams) as long as the vinyl deck surface has been installed correctly.

 Edging your Deck

 Another area where water can potential cause problems is the edge of your deck.
 Water can, and will, roll down the edge of your deck and can end up underneath – even rolling under the deck surface itself, if allowed.
-Tufdeck™-installed products manage to avoid this issue by often installing flashing underneath the deck membrane to create a beveled edge that water can drip off of.
+Tufdeck™-installed products manage to avoid this issue by often installing flashing underneath the deck membrane.
+This design creates a beveled edge that water can drip off of to land on the ground.

 Posts on Vinyl Deck Surfaces

 One of the most common areas of water damage on older vinyl decks is where the vinyl membrane meets a post.
-Unfortunately, prior building codes (and unscrupulous builders) didn’t pay much attention to the need for waterproofing around posts, which often leads to water running down the post and under the deck surface.
+Unfortunately, prior building codes (and unscrupulous builders) didn’t pay much attention to the need for waterproofing around posts.
+This approach to vinyl deck building can lead to water running down the post and under the deck surface.
 Over time this can lead to significant water damage; reducing the structural integrity of the post as well as potentially allowing the deck boards underneath the surface to rot and become unsafe.

 Again, newer waterproof vinyl surfaces can help protect posts and the underlying structure.
 By wrapping the bottom section of the post with vinyl membrane and using flashing when necessary, vinyl deck owners can ensure that the post and deck boards remain dry for the long term.